rtCamp/docs.rtcamp.com/rtmedia/getting-started/audio-video-encoding/premium-features-rtmedia/index.markdown

-  * [Audio/Video Encoding Subscription Service](https://rtcamp.com/rtmedia/addons/audio-video-encoding-service/) - Easy to setup monthly subscription service.
+  * [Audio/Video Encoding Subscription Service](/rtmedia/addons/audio-video-encoding-service/) - Easy to setup monthly subscription service.

   * [FFMPEG-Addon](https://rtcamp.com/store/buddypress-media-ffmpeg-converter) - Requires FFMPEG & Media-Node installed on a VPS/Dedicated server.

-  * [Kaltura-Addon](https://rtcamp.com/store/buddypress-media-kaltura) - Requries a Kaltura.com account or Kaltura-CE or Kaltura-on-Prem server.
+  * [Kaltura-Addon](https://rtcamp.com/store/buddypress-media-kaltura) - Requires a Kaltura.com account or Kaltura-CE or Kaltura-on-Prem server.

 If all your music files are in mp3 formats and videos are in mp4 format, you may not need any of the above add-ons.